Patrick Henry (packet): Rough crossings

 By 1851, J.E.
 Mulland was listed captain and on November 3, he arrived in New York (from London) with 374 passengers, 14 first-class and 360 steerage, with seven dead.
 It was his last voyage commanding the PH.

 In early 1853, the Patrick Henry's Seaman Matthew Barnabb and Seamen Louis Barroch were drowned on January 18, during an unseasonably harsh Atlantic winter that had begun the previous fall.
 The ship, on its London to New York run, was hove to and "struck by a sea which carried away the bowsprit and the knight heads and all the rigging attached."
 Barnabb was swept off the ship, and a few hours later, Barroch was clearing away the wrecked bowsprit when he fell overboard and drowned.
 A third crewmember, William Wallace, fell from the fore yard and was injured severely.
 "It was blowing a gale at the time," reported Captain John Hurlbut, who brought her to port February 4, after a 40-day passage.
 "And impossible to save them."

-That same month, January, the famous British steamer SS City of Glasgow, headed from Liverpool to Philadelphia, disappeared at sea with 480 passengers and crew.
+That same month, January, the famous British steamer City of Glasgow, headed from Liverpool to Philadelphia, disappeared at sea with 480 passengers and crew.
 The packet-ship Rosicus was 51 days making the crossing; the Mary Annah 88 days, and the Celestial Empire took 60 days, with the loss of a seaman and ten passengers.
 A few months later (April), the American packet Powhattan ran aground off Harvey Cedars on Long Beach Island, New Jersey—today remembered as one of the State's shipwrecks with the greatest loss of life—between 200 and 365.
-The losses of the season were kicked off the previous September (1853), when the notable British steamer SS Artic went down after a wreck in the fog, taking 315 lives.
+The losses of the season were kicked off the previous September (1853), when the notable British steamer SS Arctic went down after a wreck in the fog, taking 315 lives.
 Then in December, the American clipper Staffordshire was on the return leg of a stormy transatlantic crossing and ran aground and sank off Nova Scotia, taking 170 of her 214 passengers and crew with her.

 On another run of the Patrick Henry later that year (October), Capt.
 Hurlbut disembarked at New York after possibly transporting the most passengers the packet-ship ever saw on a single voyage: 403.
 He was in violation of the immigration law of one passenger per three tons of weight.
 Eleven passengers died at sea.